MicrosoftDocs/learn/learn-pr/azure/query-visualize-monitor-data-in-sentinel/includes/5-create-new-workbook.md

 You can use grids visualization to present the data in tables, which enrich the UI for the reports.
 You can select grid visualization, from the **Visualization** drop-down menu.
 Then you can select **Column Settings** button, to specify which column will be visible in the table and to provide column labels if necessary.

-In the **Edit Column settings** tab, you can select different column renderer, for example, heatmap, bar, spark area, etc. If you select **Custom formatting** , you can set units, style, and formatting options for number values, as shown in the following screenshot:
+In the **Edit Column settings** tab, you can select different column renderer, for example, heatmap, bar, spark area, etc. If you select **Custom formatting, you can set units, style, and formatting options for number values, as shown in the following screenshot:

 ![](RackMultipart20201108-4-10kj3z7_html_d2a4e739aee8224.png)